PLEASE NOTE: The 4th & 5th rings of the Colosseum are currently closed for maintanence work, until further notice.

-How to get your rebate: Please send an email to email@example.com with your order reference number.
-We will send you the rebate of 10 EUR/person on the day after the tour – only in case the section has not been yet opened.
+Just send an email to [email protected] with your order reference number.
+We willl send the rebate the day after the tour, if the 4th & 5th levels are still closed.

 All in One Colosseum Tour